 Sometimes you will want to sort on multiple columns: for example, you may want to sort the results based on Sector, and within each Sector, sort the results based on Industry.
 To accomplish this, click on the Sector column sorting icon.
 Then, hold down the Shift key on your keyboard and click the Industry Column.

 Note: symbols that do not have a sector or industry appear at the top, so you may need to scroll down or even move to a later page of results to see the sorted sector and industry values.
-In the example above, we are displaying page three of the results.

-Type “technology” (without quotes) in the “Search Table” box above the table.
-Notice that only scan results that have the word “technology” somewhere in their name, sector, industry, etc. are now visible in the scan results table.
+Type “industrial” (without quotes) in the “Search Table” box above the table.
+Notice that only scan results that have the word “industrial” somewhere in their name, sector, industry, etc. are now visible in the scan results table.
 This can be really handy when you want to quickly check if a certain symbol, industry, etc. are present in the scan results, without going back and adding more clauses to your scan.

 To remove this filter, simply delete the words you typed in the “Search Table” box.
 The filter will be removed and all the scan results will be visible again.